Data-Driven Adjustment for Multiple Treatments: Simulations

-\hiddensection{Simulations} In this section, we use simulations to illustrate how our methods perform in settings with multiple treatments.
+In this section, we use simulations to illustrate how our methods perform in settings with multiple treatments.
 To do this, we simulate data from random DAGs and then attempt to identify an adjustment set using Theorems \ref{thm:r1-build} and \ref{thm:r1-combine} on ``observed'' variables in the generated data.
-We can verify if these sets are in fact adjustment sets by checking well-known graphical criteria in the data-generating DAG (see Theorem \ref{thm:as-graphical} in Supp. \ref{supp:prelims}).
-We compare the performance of our data-driven methods against the performance of an existing graphical approach.
+We compare the performance of our data-driven methods against the performance of an existing graphical approach across three metrics: accuracy in identification, accuracy in estimation, and running time.
+We find that our methods outperform the graphical approach when a treatment effect exists -- by all metrics except running time in high dimensions.

-\hiddensubsection{Specifications} To generate data, we randomly draw 400 causal DAGs over observed treatments $\mb{X}={\{X_1,X_2\}}$, outcome $Y$, covariates $\mb{W}$, and unobserved $\mb{U}$, where ${|\mb{W}| = 10}$ and ${|\mb{U}| = 5}$.
-We require the causal ordering $\mb{W} < \mb{X} < Y$ to be consistent with each DAG.
-Then we simulate data from a linear Gaussian model based on each random DAG, with parameters chosen randomly from $[\text{-}1,\text{-}0.1] \cup [0.1, 1]$ to avoid very weak correlations.
-For each DAG, we generate three datasets: one with 500, one with 1,000, and one with 5,000 observations.